-Anyone who is looking who is creative, interested is both historical and contemporary art and artists!
+Anyone who is creative, interested in both historical and contemporary art and artists!
 Anyone who enjoys practical lessons with exciting themes and materials!

-In year 10 you will begin a project entitled 'Beach City Underground' then 'Culture' then 'Reflections'.
+In Year 10 you will begin a project entitled 'Beach City Underground' then 'Culture' then 'Reflections'.

-In year 11 you will create a project entitled 'Famous Faces Famous places.
+In Year 11 you will create a project entitled 'Famous Faces Famous places'.
 You will investigate these project titles independently, develop your ideas, experiment with materials, and create a final outcome.